Monkland and Kirkintilloch Railway: Growth and development

 It soon became clear to the promoters of the railway that much work had to be done on the line after opening, due to the heavy use of the line.
-In February 1830 it was reported that 5,320 yd of track had been doubled, and that a further 2,000 yd would be doubled during the subsequent Spring, and the decision was taken to raise the additional £10,000 of share capital, authorised in the 1824 Act.
+In February 1830 it was reported that 5,320 yd of track had been doubled, and that a further 2,000 yd would be doubled during the subsequent Spring, and the decision was taken to raise the additional £10,000 of share capital, authorised in the Monkland and Kirkintilloch Railway Act 1824.
 Thomas and Paterson imply that this work was "making the line fit to receive" locomotives.
 The first locomotive ran from 1831 (see below).